itz-me-zappex/flux/README.md

 - Main task is to reduce CPU usage of games that have been minimized.
 Almost every engine fails to recognize that game is unfocused and continues to consume a lot of CPU and GPU resources, what can make system slow for other tasks like browsing stuff, transcoding video etc. or even unresponsive at all.

 ##### Bugs?
 - Nothing is perfect in this world.
 Almost all bugs I encountered during development have been fixed or will be fixed soon.
 If you find a bug, open an issue.
-Known issues that cannot be fixed are inability to interact with "glxgears" and "vkcube" windows, as they do not report their PIDs; freezing online games (setting 'cpulimit' to '0') causes disconnects from matches, so use less agressive CPU-limit to allow game to send/receive packets.
+Known issues that cannot be fixed are:
+  - Inability to interact with "glxgears" and "vkcube" windows, as they do not report their PIDs.
+  - Freezing online games (setting 'cpulimit' to '0') causes disconnects from matches, so use less agressive CPU-limit to allow game to send/receive packets.
+  - Stuttery audio in game if CPU-limit is very agressive, since 'cpulimit' interrupts process, that should be expected.

 ##### Why is code so complicated?
 - Long story short, try removing at least one line of code (that does not affect output, of course) and see what happens.
 That sounds easy - just apply a CPU-limit to a window when unfocused and remove it when focused, but it is a bit more complicated.
 Just check how much logic is used for that "easy" task.
 Also I used built-in stuff in bash like shell parameter expansions instead of 'sed', loops for reading text line-by-line with regexp in 'if' statements instead of 'grep', 'read -t' instead of 'sleep' etc. to make code faster, calling external binaries consumes much more time and CPU resources, but using built-in options does not.